eclipse-cyclonedds/cyclonedds/docs/manual/shared_memory/limitations.rst

 instead of strings (and arrays of other types in stead of sequences), and accept the overhead.

+.. index:: iceoryx; Data exchange

 iceoryx data exchange
 ---------------------

-The manner in which the iceoryx memory pool keeps track of exchanged data puts a number of limitations on the QoS settings.
+The manner in which the |url::iceoryx_link| memory pool keeps track of exchanged data puts a number of limitations on the QoS settings.
 For Writers, the following QoS settings are prerequisites for shared memory exchange: